jimmyjamesarnold/healthcare-synpuf-pipeline/README.md

 - Fixed test failures in `test_preprocessing.py` by applying `convert_types` to fixtures, ensuring `CLM_FROM_DT` is datetime.
 - All 8 tests in `test_preprocessing.py` now pass, validating the pipeline.
 - Confirmed pipeline processes SynPUF data for 2009, producing `claims_2009.csv` with 5,271 claims.
+- Added `src/dashboard.py` with a Dash dashboard featuring:
+  - Paginated, sortable beneficiary table with highlighted selections (top-left quadrant).
+  - Top 10 diagnosis table, filterable by beneficiary, with highlighted selections (top-right quadrant).
+  - Stacked bar chart of payments by week/month, filterable by beneficiary or diagnosis, showing all 52 weeks numerically sorted with zero imputation (bottom half).